CppMicroServices/CppMicroServices/documentation/doxygen/standalone/BuildInstructions.md

 ### General build options

+- **CMAKE_INSTALL_PREFIX**
+  The installation path.
 - **US_BUILD_SHARED_LIBS**
   Specify if the library should be build shared or static.
 See \ref MicroServices_StaticModules for detailed information about static CppMicroServices modules.
 - **US_BUILD_TESTING**
   Build unit tests and code snippets.
 - **US_ENABLE_AUTOLOADING_SUPPORT**
   Enable auto-loading of modules located in special sup-directories.
 See \ref MicroServices_AutoLoading for detailed information about this feature.
 - **US_ENABLE_THREADING_SUPPORT**
   Enable the use of synchronization primitives (atomics and pthread mutexes or Windows primitives) to make the API thread-safe.
 If you are application is not multi-threaded, turn this option OFF to get maximum performance.
 - **US_USE_C++11 (advanced)**
-  Enable the usage of C++11 constructs
+  Enable the usage of C++11 constructs.
-- **US_ENABLE_RESOURCE_COMPRESSION**
+- **US_ENABLE_RESOURCE_COMPRESSION (advanced)**
   Enable compression of embedded resources.
 See \ref MicroServices_Resources for detailed information about the resource system.